weitian-ding/grasping-data-preprocessing/README.md

 ```
 The following information is extracted from gripper recordings,
 * gripper motor parameters: there is one timestamp and 4 motor parameters (motor[1-4]) associated with each gripper record (e.g. line 1). motor parameters in each gripper file forms a nx4 matrix, `motor_data`, where n is the number of lines which consists of one gripper motor record.
 If `motor_data[i][j]` is 0, (e.g. line 3), then the value of `motor_data[i][j]` is obtained via linear interpolation between first previous and first subsequent non-zero values in j-th column of `motor_data`.
-* grasp_id:
+* grasp_id: the unique id for a grasp trial, which is the prefix of gripper filename.
 * time difference: the time difference in microseconds between gripper recording and polaris recording (line 2) is extracted to synchronize gripper motor parameters and polaris parameters.
 * grip type: `T:[id]` (line 11) denotes the integer-ided grip type
 * description: line 10 and line 11 in the above gripper file froms the description of a grasp
 * status: a grasp is successful if `success` is indicated (line 10), failure otherwise
 ### Parsing polaris recordings
-Polaris recording for each grasp is also written in plain text and saved on disk in a single text file.
+For each grasp trial, we write Polaris recordings in plain text and save it on disk in a single text file.
 Below is an example of polaris recordings for one grasp.
 ```
 1  Tool 1 :C:\Program Files (x86)\Northern Digital Inc\8700449.rom
 2  Tool 2 :C:\Program Files (x86)\Northern Digital Inc\8700339.rom